-The red bubbles represent the eviction rate or eviction filing rate.
+Red bubbles represent eviction statistics, which include the eviction filing rate, the eviction judgment rate, or the households threatened rate, depending on what statistic the user chooses.
 Bigger bubbles are bigger numbers.
 Smaller bubbles are smaller numbers.

 You can compare three locations at a time.

-For locations with an empty bubble, there is no available data for the selected year.
+In our original map, you may see empty bubbles.
+In those cases, there is no available data for the selected year.
 Data for that location may exist for other years, however.

 Selecting “auto” enables you to zoom through the geographic levels (states, counties, cities, census tracts, and block groups) automatically.
 You can also select your desired geographic level from the same dropdown menu.